Apicurio/apicurio.github.io/_posts/2017-02-27-first-release.md

 live-preview pane.
 These solutions are often very well done, but they do require that the user know how to write an API spec using the OpenAPI format.

-To address this (hopefully useful) problem space, we created the API Design Studio project.
+To address this (hopefully useful) problem space, we created the Apicurio Studio project.
 This project is intended to provide a standalone API design solution, allowing users to collaboratively create, manage, and edit OpenAPI definitions without necessarily needing to know the syntax/format.